 You're able to choose the metric by which a split test winner is judged - opens, clicks or ROI.

 Things you need to know:

-- You should be familiar with how to Create, test, and send an email campaign before attempting split testing.
+You should be familiar with the basics of creating and sending email campaigns before making use of split testing.

 Create a split test

-- From Split test settings menu, toggle the split test feature you want to use to Enable:
+In the Split test settings side panel, toggle the split test features you want to use to ENABLE.

-- Creative - Identify the most effective template or content for your campaign.
+Creative - Identify the most effective design or content for your campaign.

-- Select Apply to save settings and create a split test email.
+Select APPLY to save your settings and create a split test email.

 Use split test emails

 With split testing enabled, two different versions of your campaign are available by default, accessible by tabs in the top left.
 Select the + symbol to add more versions, up to a maximum of ten.
 Select the X symbol to delete a version.